MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL Detector

 A fraction of the highly-ionizing MMs produced are trapped in the MMT.
 After exposure during Run-2 MoEDAL's MMT trapping volumes are scanned for the presence of trapped MMs using the SQUID Magnetometer at the ETH Zurich.
 The signature signal is a continuing current in the SQUID coil that is created by the passage of a monopole through the coil, as shown in Figure~\ref{fig:squid-response}.
 No SM particle could give this signal.

-The search for MM pair production via the Schwinger Mechanism was carried out using data taken during November 2018 by the MoEDAL experiment using approximately 1.8 $\times$10$^{9}$ of $Pb-Pb$ collisions with a centre-of-mass energy ($E_{cm}$) collision energy of 5.02 TeV \cite{MoEDAL-2022} \cite{Gould-2021}.
+The search for MM pair production via the Schwinger Mechanism was carried out using data taken during November 2018 by the MoEDAL experiment using approximately $1.8\times$10$^{9}$ of Pb-Pb collisions with a centre-of-mass collision energy of 5.02~TeV \cite{MoEDAL-2022}.
 Unfortunately, the presence of a MM signal was not detected in the data taken.
-Thus, we were able to exclude, at the 95\% confidence level, the existence of monopoles lighter than 75 GeV/c$^{2}$ for magnetic charges ranging from 1g$_{D}$ to 3g$_{D}$.
+Thus, we were able to exclude, at the 95\% confidence level, the existence of monopoles lighter than 75~GeV/$c^{2}$ for magnetic charges ranging from $1g_{D}$ to $3g_{D}$.

-These limits are less impressive than those already placed on MM production via the DY and photon fusion production mechanisms at the LHC to date, since the Schwinger Mechanism MM production cross-section depends exponentially on the MM mass.
+These limits are less impressive than those already placed on MM production via the DY and photon fusion production mechanisms at the LHC to date, since the Schwinger MM production cross-section depends exponentially on the MM mass.
 However, this search is truly ground breaking for two reasons.
 First, previous cross section calculations and limits placed on MM production are unphysical as the MM's coupling constant is so large as to make perturbative calculations unreliable.
-But, such calculations for MM production via the Schwinger Mechanism are theoretically sound.
-Secondly, this may well be the first direct search that is sensitive to finite sized MMs since they are produced via the Schwinger Mechanism with cross-sections that are not exponentially suppressed as expected in DY or photon-fusion production.
+But, such calculations for MM production via the Schwinger mechanism are theoretically sound.
+Secondly, this may well be the first direct search that is sensitive to finite-sized MMs since they are produced via the Schwinger mechanism with cross-sections that are not exponentially suppressed as expected in DY or photon-fusion production.